 - Eternal Engine: Much of the final level is taken up by this kind of setting.

-7 Grand Dad provides the following tropes:
+7 Grand Dad adds the following tropes:

 - Dolled-Up Installment: Super Mario 7 is one of many oddly numbered bootlegs pretending to be a Mario game while actually being a ROM hack of a completely unrelated game.